oisdk/team-software-project/USAGE.md

 The game board itself is in the middle of the screen, each player is given a random token at the start of the game, be sure to note who is represented by which token!

+On the right is home to:
+  * Your important information:
+    * Player name
+	* Current turn player
+	* Your balance (money)
+	* Who owns what properties on the board.
-On the right is your important information as well as how you'll interact with the game.
+  * As well as how you'll interact with the game:
+    * Buttons for rolling the dice, ending your turn, and paying to leave jail (as applicable).
+	* Selectable menus to buy houses, mortgage and unmortgage properties.
 During **your turn** the following will occur:

 1. Press the "roll dice" button to see what amount of spaces you will move this turn.